Psoriasis

 Psoriasis treatment

 There’s no cure for psoriasis.
-But there are lots of treatments that may help to control your symptoms.
+But lots of treatments may help to control your symptoms.
 You may need to try different ones to find what works best for you.
 Your GP may be able to prescribe some treatments, but others are only available through referral to a specialist.
-Which treatments your doctor recommends will depend on the type of psoriasis you have, where it is on your body and how severe it is.
+Which treatments your doctor recommends will depend on:

 Topical treatments

-Topical treatments are products that you apply directly to your skin – for example, creams, lotions and ointments.
-If you have mild psoriasis or only small areas of skin affected, this may be all you need.
-Topical treatments for psoriasis include the following.
+Topical treatments are products that you apply directly to your skin – creams, lotions and ointments.
+Your GP may prescribe the following topical treatments for psoriasis.

-• Emollients.
+- Emollients.
 These moisten, soften and soothe your skin.
 You should apply them regularly and generously, even when your skin appears to be clear.
 Emollients can sometimes be the only treatment you need.
-They may also help other psoriasis treatments work better.
+They may also help other psoriasis treatments to work better.

-• Corticosteroid creams.
+- Corticosteroid creams.
 These help to reduce inflammation.
-You should only use steroid creams for a short time, especially on your face or genitals or if it’s a stronger steroid.
-You should stop them once your skin is clear or nearly clear.
+You should only use steroid creams for a short time, particularly on your face or genitals and especially if you’re using a stronger steroid.
+You should stop using them once your skin is clear or nearly clear.

-• Salicylic acid-containing products.
-These can be useful on thick areas of skin, where they help to reduce scaling.
+- Salicylic acid-containing products.
+These can be useful on the scalp, where they help to reduce scaling.

-• Coal tar ointments and shampoos.
+- Coal tar ointments and shampoos.
 These may be an option for psoriasis on your scalp, body or limbs that hasn’t cleared up with other treatments.
-Older products can smell, and can be messy and stain skin and clothing.
+Older products can smell and be messy – they may stain skin and clothing.
 Newer, branded products are less likely to have these problems.

-• Dithranol creams.
+- Dithranol creams.
 Your doctor might prescribe this if other treatments haven’t worked.
-It’s usually only used on tougher skin, like your elbows and knees.
-You only leave it on for a short time before washing it off.
+It’s usually only used on tougher skin, such as the skin on your elbows and knees.
+You leave the cream on for a short time before washing it off.
 The treatment can stain, so take care when using it.

 If topical treatments don’t completely control your symptoms or your psoriasis covers a lot of your body, your GP may refer you to a dermatologist.
 A dermatologist is a specialist in skin conditions and will be able to discuss additional treatment options.